 So where should I find content ideas for my business blog, you ask?
 Here’s a list of ten sources you can draw inspiration from to develop your own high-quality, market-relevant content aimed at helping your readers:

-Arguably the best source of ideas you can get for your own content marketing campaigns come from your own target audience.
+Arguably the best source of ideas you can get for your own content marketing campaigns comes from your own target audience.

 You, as a business owner, should know what your clients’ needs and wants are, what their aspirations are, and more importantly, what their pain points are and how your brand comes in as the solution to their challenges.